 They also bought another house "back home" a mile from Aunt Jeet, just across the line in Virginia.
 Eventually, it became physically impossible to travel to and fro to keep both homes going.
 When forced to choose, they gave up the house "back home" and stayed in Florida near their daughters.
 Helen rarely left his side during those last 15 years, she hovered a few feet away.
 There was so much he could not do without immense pain.
 She anticipated and catered to his every need.
 No greater love and devotion has ever been shown than in Helen's care for Mitch during those years.

 After Mitch's passing in 2001, Helen was weak and broken for a long while.
 Slowly she regained her strength, and in 2009 she is quite healthy for a lady of 86 years.
 The thriving First Christian Church of Titusville, of which she was a founder, celebrated it's 50th Anniversary in 2007 and she was greatly honored for her leadership and contributions, and interviewed by the local press.
 She is an active force in the church and the community, and still drives her car when she wants.
-She roots for her favorites in basketball and politics, she even worked at election headquarters in the 2008 races for Congress and President.
+She loves her Orlando Magic in basketball.
+She roots for her favorite politicians, and even worked at campaign headquarters in the 2008 races for Congress and President.
 Most important to us, she is still raising her family to ever higher levels of expectations.
 Her greatest energy is found whenever one of us needs her, and she goes into overdrive when Joey or Jane calls with a question.
 No matter how full the house, she's still lonely for Mitch.

 Mitchell Clayton Penley of Titusville died at his home on November 16, 2001, surrounded by his family.
 He was an active and devoted member of First Christian Church of Titusville, serving as Deacon, Elder, Trustee and Building Committee Chairman.
 In 1956, he joined the space pioneers in Florida, providing security at Cape Canaveral with Pan American World Airways for 30 years.
 Throughout his life, he remained devoted to his family, his church, and his country.
 An incredible source of strength to family and friends, he is revered for his honorable character, genuine compassion, and tireless efforts.
 His legacy includes a strong and loving family, a thriving church, and a free nation.
 Mitch was taken home to Tennessee for burial at East Lawn Memorial Park in Kingsport.

-Mitchell Penleys Eulogy Delivered By Herman Wattwood in Kingsport
+Mitchell Penley’s Eulogy Delivered By Herman Wattwood, Jr. in Kingsport

 I personally could speak for hours of my relationship with Mitch.
 I remember his great interaction with his girls.
 I remember my son, when he was very young, telling me that he felt sorry for Mr. Penley because he had to put up with all those girls at his house.
 I remember the two of us helping Helen and my wife Betty as they worked to start the First Christian Church in Titusville.

-Just after Mitch and Helen moved to Florida, all vacations went home to the family, a 17 hour journey.
+After Mitch and Helen moved to Florida, all vacations were back home to the family, a seventeen hour journey without interstates back then.
 We sang to keep Daddy awake.
 Upon arrival, Dad would pull right into the back yard between Luther and Granddaddy's house, honking wildly.
 We rolled out of the back seat into the arms of waiting aunts, uncles and cousins.
 Such joy!
 We sat in the trees and ran with our cousins until time was up, then begged to stay with Aunt Jeet.
 Often Linda and Karen would stay through the summer.
 Aunts June, Dot and Jeet would tolerate the noise, feed and care for us.
 Rufus made the world's best breakfast.
 Like the previous generation, we slept on the floor, talked and played cards into the night.
 The bonds are still there.

 We lost Uncle Luther's three sons too soon.
 In 2007 we lost David's wife Kay, and in 2008 we lost David, both too early.
 David was the glue that kept all our cousins in touch.
 Travis has big shoes to fill, but he was given the big feet to do it.

-Julia Marie Penley (born September 29, 19XX) married George Arnold Williamson II.
+Julia Marie Penley, married George Arnold Williamson II